 Undara Lava Tubes National Park is a good 4 hour drive from Cairns, the best way to experience Undara Lava Tubes and the wildlife is to stay in the restored train carriages overnight.

 We highly recommend to fly to Undara National Park and stay overnight; this is the quickest way to get to Undara National Park and the aerial views you will get on the flight are amazing.

 If you are short of time and looking for a on day tour, why not even combine Undara National Park with Chillagoe Caves all in one day...!

 The accommodation options are vast and varied at the Undara Lodge, ranging from exclusive restored Railway Train Carriages through to camp sites nestled in the savanna woodlands.

 Visitors can enjoy outback hospitality amongst unique Australian wilderness.
-The Undara Experience will delight families, couples or groups seeking a unique eco-friendly wilderness adventure.
+The Undara Lava Tube tour experience will delight families, couples or groups seeking a unique eco-friendly wilderness adventure.

 The unique ecological and geological formations at Undara have taken millions of years to form and can be traced back as far as 300 million years ago when Australia was part of the super-continent Gondwanaland.

 This ancient natural wonderland is yours to discover.
 For memories that will be treasured forever, enjoy the Undara Experience.

 Undara Volcanic National Park is a unique area that is of immense geological and ecological significance.
 The area now known as Undara Volcanic National Park began forming millions of years ago when Australian was still part of Gondwanaland.

 The mysterious lava tubes and caves are the result of a massive volcanic eruption that occurred 190,000 years ago.
 The Undara lava tubes are some of the longest in the world, and are home to a unique collection of Australian plants and animals.
 The Undara Volcanic National Park features dry savanna woodland.